-3.2 Identification
+3.2.
+Identification

-The introduction of the Internet variables - Website and ShareOnline - in Equation 2, and their interaction with the HHI measures, creates a potential identification problem.
-These variables may not be exogenous from an econometric standpoint since they may be correlated with ε{kt} , i.e. with unobserved factors that influence ad prices, beyond the other controls in the regression.
+The introduction of the Internet variables-Website and ShareOnline-in Equation (2), and their interaction with the HHI measures, creates a potential identification problem.
+These variables may not be exogenous from an econometric standpoint since they may be correlated with ε{kt} , i.e., with unobserved factors that influence ad prices, beyond the other controls in the regression.
 We discuss the potential endogeneity, and possible solutions, for each of these variables in turn.

 The endogeneity of Website seems quite likely since magazine publishers control the price of advertising as well as the decision to launch a website.
 In particular, launching a website represents both a benefit as well as a cost to publishers, since doing so can potentially retain readers who might be attracted to other online media, but can also directly cannibalize revenues from the print edition.
 Thus, only certain types of magazines are likely to launch companion websites, implying self-selection by publishers.
-This should bias the estimated effect of Website towards zero, if those magazines that launch a web edition are less likely to suffer advertising losses in their print editions.
+This should bias the estimated effect of Website towards zero, if those magazines that launch a Web edition are less likely to suffer advertising losses in their print editions.

-In order to properly identify the causal effect of Website we require instrumental variables.
-The instruments we employ are: (i) the number of companion websites of magazines published by the other publishers in the same magazine category relative to the total number of magazines in that category and (ii) the number of companion websites that the same publisher maintains relative to the total number of magazines that firm publishes; we use lagged values of these variables.17 website will decrease the higher the fraction of its magazines that have companion websites already.
-At the same time, it is quite unlikely that either instrument will be correlated with unobserved magazine-specific effects that would affect advertising rates.
-We provide formal tests of these assumptions below.
+To properly identify the causal effect of Website, we require instrumental variables.
+These instruments need to be correlated with the endogenous variable, as well as orthogonal to the error term in the equation of interest.
+The instruments we employ are (i) the number of companion websites of magazines published by the other publishers in the same magazine category relative to the total number of magazines in that category and (ii) the number of companion websites that the same publisher maintains relative to the total number of magazines; we use lagged values of these variables.17

 The intuition behind the first instrument is that an important driver of the decision to launch a website may be "bandwagon effects"; publishers may feel pressured to launch websites because competitors do so.
-The intuition behind the second instrument is that the publisher's costs of launching an additional
+The intuition behind the second instrument is that the publisher's costs of launching an additional website will decrease the higher the fraction of its other magazines that have companion websites.
+Thus, we expect that these instrumental variables will be correlated with the magazine publisher's decision to launch a website, but believe it is quite unlikely that either variable will be correlated with unobserved magazine-specific effects that would affect advertising rates.
+In other words we do not expect the instruments to have any effect on a magazine's print advertising rates, other than through their effect on the magazine having an online edition.